 Rail travel

-If your train is delayed by more than 1 hour, you have the choice between a ticket refund, continuing your journey on the same train, or alternative transport to your destination.
+If your train is delayed by more than 1 hour, you have the choice between a ticket refund, continuing your journey on the same train, or alternative transport to your destination at the earliest opportunity or at a later date.
 If you choose to stay on the train, you are entitled to compensation – either 25% or 50% of the cost of your ticket, depending on the length of the delay – unless the cause of the delay was outside the control of the railway.

 Please consult the EU Rail passenger rights website and the section on train travel of the EU rights of passengers with reduced mobility’s website.